mikkeschiren/medium-editor-d8/README.md

 # medium-editor-d8
-Trying to get medium editor inside Drupal using https://github.com/daviferreira/medium-editor
+Get a medium editor clone inside Drupal using https://github.com/daviferreira/medium-editor

-##Proof of concept
-The first phase of this module is to be a proof of concept.
+## Library
+Library is included.

+## Install
+Should be straight forward.
+Two settings is included in the install that could be used.

+## @todo
+There are some basics things to make this more useful, like adding image handling.